manusmccolgan816/manusmccolgan816/README.md

 # Hi!
 I'm Manus.
 ## Info🦔
-My name is Manus McColgan, I'm a Software Engineering student at the University of Stirling, scheduled to graduate in 2023.
+My name is Manus McColgan, I'm a Software Engineering student at the University of Stirling, scheduled to graduate in June 2023.
 I love developing in Java, C# and Kotlin, and I'm keen to learn more technologies.

 ## Skills